voyansi/document-generator/docs/README.md

 ### Caveats

 - If you're using images in your modules, make sure they are **inline** images, otherwise they won't copy over!
+- Make sure modules and templates you create are available on our [shared Google drive](https://drive.google.com/drive/folders/1VKnYUI9Q4j1BVCRurhqnVR2bV3OjMDbL) so everyone can use them!